+Example of shadowing on buoys

+In some locations, fouling of the surface may be an issue.
+In these locations, it is recommended to avoid horizontal placement and that solar panels are installed with an inclination that promotes self‐cleaning. refer to IALA G1039 / 1.1.6 SOLAR PANEL ORIENTATION

 Double-face modules

 Double-face modules not only take advantage of the direct but also the diffuse and reflected sun radiation.
 They can be assembled using two single modules by fixing them back to back, providing an increment of the generated power up to 30 % using the same space, which an especially useful aspect in buoys.
 Attention must be paid to the overall cost, weight the orientation of the array and the distance and efficiency of the reflecting area where light colours would be preferable as they better reflect solar radiation.

 AC connected – IS this used in a marine environment?